 General Coastal Zone Consistency

-SCDHEC-OCRM has announced the issuance of the General Coastal Zone Consistency for Individual Residential Lots and Small Projects.
-The GCZC will not be final until a 15-day appeal time frame has passed.
-The link to the GCZC can be found here.
+SCDHEC-OCRM has announced the issuance of the General Coastal Zone Consistency for Individual Residential Lots and Small Projects here.
 For questions about the GCZC, please contact SCDHEC-OCRM.

 Certified Erosion and Sediment Control Inspector (CEPSCI) Certifications